dzekelid/context/_listings/stride/site-cloudid-conversation-conversationid-message-messageid-context-get.md

 ---
 swagger: "2.0"
 info:
-  title: Stride
+  title: Stride Get conversation history contextually
-  description: This service provides public API for the Stride.
+  description: |-
+    Authentication required, with scope participate:conversation

+    This method returns messages after and/or before a given messageID including the message itself.
+    Default value for 'after' and 'before' query parameters is 0.
   version: 1.0.0
 host: api.atlassian.com
 basePath: /